antonioortegajr/guest-events-at-idx/README.md

 * At least one employee from IDX will be on site at all times.
 * At least two week's notice will be given should the space become unavailable for any reason.
 * Drink all the IDX-provided fountain drinks as you like.
-* IDX allows Use of the TVs and audio systems for presentations.
+* IDX allows use of the TVs and audio systems for presentations.
 * IDX Guest WiFi is available upon request.

 ## Expectations for Guest Meet Up